-The shot stopper feels that Italy was simply outplayed, and Giorgio Chiellini and Leonardo Bonucci shared his opinion that La Roja fully deserved the win
+The shot stopper feels that Italy were simply outplayed, and Giorgio Chiellini and Leonardo Bonucci shared his opinion that La Roja fully deserved their win

 The Juventus goalkeeper believes the difference in class between the two sides was obvious, and stressed the match was never a real contest.

 "Tonight, there was no contest, they were too superior - so the bitterness at losing this final is only relative.
 It's ended badly because we faced a great team who deserved to win.
 Sometimes in life you need to be able to accept defeat and compliment opponents who were better," Buffon said to Rai Sport.

 "They have a lot of players who are accustomed to playing certain types of games, important games like the final of a European Championship.

 "I think at the start we paid for this because we were not the same Italy as we have been.
 We have nothing to complain about.
 Spain were the better team and we congratulate them."

 Giorgio Chiellini added that Italy were on the edge of exhaustion after a long campaign, but admitted Spain were deserved winners.